-1.PRDOH maintains a central database that includes updated contact information for small businesses from SBA, PRMBE, & HUD Section 3 business registries.

-2.PRDOH hosts Self Certification events at Public Housing Complexes throughout the island.
+- 1. PRDOH maintains a central database that includes updated contact information for small businesses from SBA, PRMBE, & HUD Section 3 business registries. - 2.
+PRDOH hosts Self Certification events at Public Housing Complexes throughout the island.
 These events are known as Pala??Residencial.
-We have collected over 400 Section 3 candidates from these events and make these listings available to contractors and subrecipients upon request.
-Specifically, during this quarter, we visited the following complexes: Luis Pal??s Matos in Guayama, Liborio Ortiz in Aibonito, Mattei in Jayuya and Manuel de la Pila Iglesias in Ponce.

-- 3.PRDOH continues hosting monthly virtual networking sessions for over 2 years throughout the pandemic to allow businesses to connect to ongoing opportunities known as monthly a??Meet & Greet Sessionsa??. - 4.PRDOH hosts RUTA CDBG-DR where we present Section 3 throughout the island to ensure everyone in PR is knowledgeable on Section 3. - 5.The Federal Compliance and Subrecipient Management Divisios have a strong collaboration with the Procurement Division for providing trainings during pre-submission sessions for proponents for Section 3 & M/WBE businesses.
-We collaborate on the inclusion of Section 3 Clauses recommendations for subrecipient procurement processes and provide checklist tools for - the evaluation committee members when considering inclusion of Section 3 participation.

-6. PRDOH hosts job fairs where compliance staff participate to provide Section 3 informational flyers and self-certification technical assistance for attendees. - 7.
-PRDOH personnel coordinate and participate in Virtual / In person participation on Section 3 / M/WBE related local events - 8.
-PRDOH prepares and makes available online webinars featured in PRDOHa??s YouTube Channel. - 9.
-PRDOH compliance staff host virtual and in-person technical assistance sessions.

-10.PRDOH offers a full website that provides resources tailored for the policy guide, form templates and networking resources - 11.PRDOH also provides Facebook posts, LinkedIn posts where Section 3 is highlighted as well as quick reference videos.
+We have collected over 230 Self Certifications for Section 3 candidates from these events and make these listings available to contractors and subrecipients upon request.
+Specifically, during this quarter, we visited the following complexes: Ernesto Ramos Antonino in Ponce; Villa Espa??a in San Juan; Trina Padilla Sanz in Arecibo; Rafael L??pez Nussa in Ponce; Jardines de Oriente in Humacao, Extensi??n Nuevas S?!balos in Mayag??ez; and Carioca in Guayama. - 3.
+PRDOH participated in a??Semana del Residencial P??blicoa??
+(Public Housing Week) event this year, where ninety-one (91) self-certifications were collected. - 4.
+PRDOH participated in the a??Primer Congreso de L?-deres Comunitariosa??
+(First Community Leadership Congress), where thirty-one (31) additional self-certifications were collected. - 5.
+PRDOH continues hosting monthly virtual networking sessions for over 2 years throughout the pandemic to allow businesses to connect to ongoing opportunities known as monthly a??Meet & Greet Sessionsa??. - 6.
+PRDOH hosts RUTA CDBG-DR where we present Section 3 throughout the island to ensure everyone in PR is knowledgeable on Section 3. - 7.
+The Federal Compliance and Subrecipient Management Division have a strong collaboration with the Procurement Division for providing trainings during pre-submission sessions for proponents for Section 3 & M/WBE businesses.
+We collaborate on the inclusion of Section 3 Clauses recommendations for subrecipient procurement processes and provide checklist tools for the evaluation committee members when considering inclusion of Section 3 participation. - 8.
+PRDOH hosts job fairs where compliance staff participate to provide Section 3 informational flyers and self-certification technical assistance for attendees. - 9.
+PRDOH personnel coordinate and participate in Virtual / In person participation on Section 3 / M/WBE related local events 10.
+PRDOH prepares and makes available online webinars featured in PRDOHa??s YouTube Channel. - 11.
+PRDOH compliance staff host virtual and in-person technical assistance sessions. - 12.
+PRDOH offers a full website that provides resources tailored for the policy guide, form templates and networking - 13.
+PRDOH also provides Facebook posts, LinkedIn posts where Section 3 is highlighted as well as quick reference videos.

-This Depart
+This Report